 It cannot be stressed enough that federal decisionmakers in Washington cannot make successful policy that runs against the grain of realities on the ground.
 Congress and the White House cannot re-draw the maps and change topography, geology, and human geography with the stroke of a pen - for example, by signing a Nuclear Stockpile Memorandum or passing a law.
-Neither can the federal government necessarily gin up the trained, enthusiastic workforce needed for a new arms race.
+Neither can the federal government necessarily gin up the trained, enthusiastic workforce needed for a new arms race on an arbitrary schedule, especially while also trying to rebuild U.S. manufacturing and infrastructure overall.
+Choices have to be made.

-One of our themes today is that the NNSA production complex is not a machine that can be run at a higher speed than it is.
+One of our themes today is that the NNSA production complex is not a machine that can be run at a higher speed than the speed at which it is running right now.
 There will be no "heroic mode of production."
-Based on our decades of observation and engagement, we believe any plan to modernize or produce significantly more warheads than at present risks collapse of the enterprise.
+Neither will there be a "whole-of-government," let alone "whole of society," effort to upgrade the U.S. military and nuclear arsenal.
+Based on our decades of observation and engagement with NNSA and its predecessor DOE Defense Programs, we believe any plan to modernize or produce significantly more warheads and delivery systems than at present risks collapse of the enterprise.
 Indeed, some recent plans have not been realistic, as is being discovered in the case of Sentinel and in the budgets and schedules for NNSA's largest acquisition projects.

-We believe industrial pit production at LANL will be found impractical, sooner or later.
+Specifically, we believe industrial pit production at LANL will be found impractical, sooner or later.